 In accordance with 24 V.S.A. §4449, it shall be unlawful to use or occupy, or permit the use or occupancy of any land or Structure, or part thereof, created, erected, changed, converted, or wholly or partly altered or enlarged in its use or Structure within Special Flood Hazard Area until a certificate of occupancy is issued by the Administrative Officer, stating that the proposed use of the Structure or land conforms to the requirements of these regulations.

-The requirements for a Certificate”of O’cupancy are set forth in Section 5.3.5.
+The requirements for a Certificateof Occupancy are set forth in Section 5.3.5.
 Within 14 days of the receipt of the application for a certificate of occupancy, the Administrative Officer shall inspect the premises to ensure that all required local, State, and federal permits have been acquired and all that all work has been completed in conformance with the Zoning Permit and associated approvals.
 If the Administrative Officer fails to grant or deny the certificate of occupancy within 14 days of the submission of the application, the certificate shall be deemed issued on the 15th day.

 6.8.19 Enforcement and Penalties